 I didn't include a frosting recipe with this cake, but if you need a good chocolate frosting made with natural cocoa powder, here's a link to my very favorite chocolate frosting.
 The sour cream makes it special.

-Adapted from the every-baker-must-own cookbook BakeWise: The Hows and Whys of Successful Baking with Over 200 Magnificent Recipes
+Here's a link to the book if you'd like to have the actual recipe with all of the notes.
+It's definitely worth buying!
+BakeWise: The Hows and Whys of Successful Baking with Over 200 Magnificent Recipes

 Yellow Cake Inspired by Shirley C.

-- 4 tablespoons unsalted butter cut in 1 tbsp pieces
+- 4 tablespoons unsalted butter cut in 1 tbsp pieces, softened (56 grams)

 - 2 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees F. Spray two 9-inch round pans with flour-added baking spray and line bottoms with rounds of parchment.
-For a taller cake, use 8 inch pans.
+- Preheat oven to 350 degrees F. Spray a 9x2 inch round cake pan with cooking or baking spray and line with a round of parchment paper.
+Alternatively, you can use two pans (for thinner layers).

 - Thoroughly mix flour and baking powder in a bowl and set side.

 - Put the sugar in the mixing bowl.
 Add the hot water to the sugar and beat with a heavy duty scraper for a few seconds to dissolve the sugar.
 Add the butter, vanilla, and salt.
 Add the oil and mix on medium speed with an electric mixer to blend.